hjwp/marriage-figaro-norway/act3.md

 sul riverso del foglio,
 Rimandate il sigillo".

-> The camera, the note... and the rose.
+> The camera, the note... and a rose.
 That'll do it.

     Kamera, brevet...og rosen
     gjør nok susen.